tryPap/basic-school-grades-manage/README.md

-# Simple Student Maker
+# Basic Student Management
-Simple student maker with node.js
+Student Management with node.js

 The user must input name, surname, grade of the student, then push the new student into an array.
 You have options to manipulate the data any time.